litmuschaos/litmus-docs/website/docs/glossary.md

 ---

 :::note
-Pleas note that Litmus 3.0 is not backward compatible and will require a fresh installation for users looking to migrate from previous versions
+Please note that Litmus 3.0 is not backward compatible and will require a fresh installation for users looking to migrate from previous versions
 :::

 ## Chaos Resources